Anthony Campanile

+Campanile played college football at Rutgers and previously served as an assistant coach for the Miami Dolphins, the University of Michigan, Boston College and Rutgers University.

 Early life

-Campanile grew up in Fair Lawn, New Jersey and attended Fair Lawn High School.
+Campanile grew up in Fair Lawn, New Jersey and attended Paramus Catholic High School and graduated from Fair Lawn High School.

 Anthony would end up playing safety and linebacker for Rutgers from 2001 to 2004.

-Coaching
+Coaching career

+Early career

-Campanile started his coaching career as a student assistant coach for Rutgers in 2005.
+Campanile started coaching as a student assistant coach for Rutgers in 2005.
 He then went on to his alma mater, Fair Lawn High School, for one season.
 Anthony served as offensive coordinator after 3 years as the linebackers coach and defensive coordinator for the high school powerhouse Don Bosco Preparatory High School in Ramsey, New Jersey, leading the Ironmen to NJSIAA Group IV State Championships in 2010 and 2011.
 Don Bosco's 2011 squad compiled an 11–0 record and earned a No. 1 national ranking in several polls, including that of USA Today.

 Rutgers

 Anthony returned to Rutgers in 2012, as a defensive assistant.
 Campanile helped coach a unit that finished fourth in the nation in scoring defense (14.15 points allowed per game), tied for ninth in turnovers gained (32) and 10th in total defense (311.62 yards allowed per game).
-In 2013, Campanile became the teams wide receivers and tight ends coach.
+In 2013, Campanile became the team's wide receivers and tight ends coach.
 He helped mentor tight end, Tyler Kroft to SI.com Honorable Mention All-American and First Team All-American Athletic Conference.
 Kroft led the team in receiving yards (573) and receptions (43).
 Kroft was the only Scarlet Knight to record at least one reception in all 13 games and earned John Mackey National Tight End of the Week after racking up six catches, 133 yards and a touchdown versus Arkansas.